 Effects of Edible Marijuana on Children

 Regular use can affect learning abilities and interfere with studies.
 One-off uses have only an impact on motor skills and coordination, but long-term use can cause psychological problems and dependence.

 As long as you can wake them up if your child falls asleep, that’s fine.
 Stay calm and comfortable for them.
 Note the time and symptoms.
 If you cannot rouse them, or if anything makes you uneasy, head to the ER.
 Don’t forget your notes.
 All products and packaging are welcome.
 Calm down.
 Don’t be afraid, to be honest in the emergency room.
 Your medical team can help if you give them your notes and any packaging.

 The rise of marijuana goods

-Specialty marijuana-based goods are a niche that is in the process of being tapped out already, and in spite of reassurances that they will only reach the hands and mouths of paying adults they are (possibly) slipping through the cracks to underage users.
-The current success of the market is an indicator that newer generations of cannabis and CBD users appreciate what they see as a more “personalized” and high quality product.
-If the alcohol industry is any precedent to follow, edible markets will continue to grow at a gradually stippled rate until it gets difficult, but not impossible, to profit as an indie craft maker.
-As bigger businesses take over the industry, it remains to be seen if this will change.
+Marijuana-based specialty goods are a niche already in the process of being tapped, and in spite of efforts to ensure that they only reach the hands and mouths of paying adults, they are (possibly) slipping through the cracks to underage users.
+The current success of the market indicates that newer generations of cannabis and CBD users appreciate what they see as a more “personalized” and high-quality product.
+Based on the alcohol industry, edible markets will grow at a stippled rate until it becomes more complicated for independent craft makers to profit.
+Whether this will change as bigger companies take over the industry remains to be seen.